 With much more to see on the Big Island, we will most certainly be back.
 But if you have a short few days to visit, these three gems are worth splurge.

 - See tips on planning your travel for your vacation to the Big Island of Hawaii.

-- Looking for some other day trips on the Big Island?
+- Looking for places to eat on the Big Island?
 See great tips from an insider!